Home

 Build

-NOTE: this does not keep node_modules.
-If you want them to be kept, use KEEP_MODULES=1 yarn release (if you're testing in Coder, you'll want to do this)
+This does not keep node_modules.
+If you want them to be kept, use KEEP_MODULES=1 npm run release

 Run your build: